econ-ark/econ-ark-tools/Virtual/README.md

 #### VirtualBox

-You can install [VirtualBox](https://virtualbox.org) on your computer, which will allow you to run Linux in a virtual machine encapsulated on your regular hard drive.
+Install [VirtualBox](https://virtualbox.org) on your computer, which will allow you to run Linux in a virtual machine encapsulated on your regular hard drive.
 This has the advantage of being very safe (the virtual machine is completely contained inside a VirtualBox jail; you have to give it permissions to do anything that affects the rest of your computer).
 It has the disadvantage, like the Docker solution, of requiring your computer to share its resources.

 It also requires a fair bit of configuration, so there is a separate [set of instructions](https://github.com/econ-ark/econ-ark-tools/tree/master/Virtual/Machine/VirtualBox)